Updated: Nov 12, 2020

 Age has an enormous effect on the acidity of champagne.
 The same cuvee disgorged after 3 years and 6 years would need a different approach, the older wine would need less sweetness to balance the acidity.
 The Brut NV we tasted was aged 3 years on lees and had a dosage of 9 grams.
 The 2006 vintage was aged 11 years and had a dosage of 6 grams.

 The ingredients of dosage: Although a lot of chef de caves refuse to answer this question, it is generally a concoction of between 500 and 750 grams of sugar (from cane or beet) per litre.
 This can be mixed to any wine of champagne so there is a myriad aromatic profiles which can add a final touch to the wine.
 If the winemaker is happy with the style of wine as it stands, they add a dosage blend that has a similar aromatic profile.
 If they want to add to the complexity of the wine, they can add some older reserve wines or wines aged in barrel.
 It is all up to the winemaker.
 A lot of the mass market players tend to lean towards a cheaper option which is MCR (Mout Concentre Rectifie) which is the colourless non-caramelised syrup of glucose and fructose made from grape must.
-It is generally make by industrial labs, and some say is made from grapes grown in the Languedoc, which makes a mockery of the appellation.
+It can be made by industrial labs or by the winemaker.
+Some say MCR integrates better to the wine, and ages better.
+Others say that some source it from the Languedoc region, which would make a mockery of the champagne appellation.

 The Forget-Brimont wines are dosed with a blend of sugar cane and their own pinot dominant blends.
 You can see the process below;